InformaticsMatters/fragmentor/README.md

     into the process and will be the destination for Neo4j compatible extract files - and where they can be picked up by Fragnet Search.

+## Building the images
+The images are built by the Travis CI/CD process.
+Review the `.travis.yml` file for details.
+A convenient docker-compose can be used to build the images for local experimentation.

 ## Prerequisites

 For the production configuration, it is assumed that the user has access to